lintonye/parallax/README.md

 This module makes it easy to create advanced scroll interactions.
 There are two ways of using the module:

-- Non-coding: just drag and drop components, you'll be able to move layers at different speed when scrolling.
+- Non-coding: just drag and drop components, you'll be able to control the speed, opacity, rotation, scale etc. of a layer when scrolling.
-- Code overrides: a lot more control and flexibility (see below)
+- Code overrides: a lot more control and flexibility (see below)!

 Check out some quick demos: